International flight: History

+The first airline to operate ad-hoc international flights was Chalk's Ocean Airways, established 1917, which operated scheduled seaplane services from Florida to the Bahamas.
+The company claimed to have begun a scheduled international service on this route in February 1919.

+The British airship, HM Airship R34 was the first aircraft of any type to carry passengers across the Atlantic Ocean when on 2 July 1919 it left Scotland, travelled to New York and returned.

+Lignes Aériennes Farman, which became part of Air France, began a weekly service between Paris and Brussels on March 22, 1919, the world's first international commercial aviation service.

-Regular international passenger air service began in August 1919 with a flight going from London, England to Paris, France.
-The journey was organized and operated by the firm Air Transport & Travel Ltd (AT&T), which would later serve as a forerunner of British Airways (BA).
+A daily international service was established on August 25, 1919 with a flight going from Hounslow Heath Aerodrome in London, England to Le Bourget, near Paris, France.
+The journey was organized and operated by the firm Aircraft Transport and Travel (AT&T), a forerunner of British Airways (BA).
 Besides ferrying travelers, the flights, which occurred daily, also transported mail and parcels.
-The De Havilland DH4A aircraft had gotten designed for combat during the First World War but saw intricate later use.
-Looking back, historical writer Paul Jarvis has commented that during the "very early days it was very much just about persuading people to fly at all" given that "quite a lot of people" considered aviation as a whole to be "just a passing fad."
-The aftermath of the Second World War brought out widespread cultural changes in multiple nations that resulted in international flights becoming embraced by large populations.
+The De Havilland DH4A aircraft were designed for combat during the First World War but saw extensive later use.
+Looking back, historical writer Paul Jarvis commented that during the "very early days it was very much just about persuading people to fly at all" given that "quite a lot of people" considered aviation as a whole to be "just a passing fad."

+The post-war period brought about widespread cultural changes in multiple nations that resulted in international flights becoming embraced by large populations.
+After World War II, international commercial flights were regulated by the creation of the International Air Transport Association (IATA) and the International Civil Aviation Organization (ICAO).
+Both organizations continue into the 21st century.

+Immigration and customs formalities

 An important difference between international and domestic flights is that, before boarding the aircraft, passengers must undergo migration formalities and, when arriving to the destination airport, they must undergo both immigration and customs formalities.
 Exceptions exist in situations such as when the departure and arrival countries are members of the same diplomatically organized free travel area, an example being the Schengen Area within Europe.
-Said group of traveling agreements is known for the 1985 Schengen Agreement and the 1990 Schengen Convention, both matters of international law being signed in Luxembourg.
+Said group of traveling agreements resulted from the 1985 Schengen Agreement and the 1990 Schengen Convention, both matters of international law being signed in Luxembourg.

+International airports

 Airports serving international flights are known as international airports.
 For example, King Fahd International Airport within the Dammam metropolis of Saudi Arabia has the largest landmass of any airport in the world, with the complex encompassing over three-hundred square miles of territory.
 By comparison, the Middle Eastern nation of Bahrain is actually smaller.
 These international facilities typically are of a far greater size than standard airports, usually including expanded amenities such as areas with bookshops, lounges, and restaurants.
 Experiences not normally associated with airports such as banks providing financial services may be offered to travelers in such complexes.